 One of the best ways to ensure training actually happens is with an approachable firearm, and “approachable” is the 20-gauge’s middle name.
 A lightweight shotgun makes range practice easier for everyone, and if you’re a parent, these relatively inexpensive tools make it easier for children who are ready to learn their way around a firearm.
 Plus, 20-gauge ammunition is often considerably cheaper per round than 12-gauge alternatives.

-In shotgun terms, the “action” is the part of the gun which contains the internal components that enable the gun to load, fire, eject, and reload a shell.
-The term is also used to describe categories of firearms which use said types of action.
+In shotgun terms, the “action” is the part of the gun that contains the internal components that enable the gun to load, fire, eject, and reload a shell.
+The term is also used to describe categories of firearms that use said types of action.
 We break these down in more detail below.

 A decidedly American product, slide or pump-action shotguns have been circulating throughout U.S. homes since J.M.B introduced his classic Model 1893 Pump Action Shotgun to the masses.
 Many folks prefer the classic pump-action shotgun model over other mechanisms for home defense, because nothing quite screams “get out of my house” like the sound of a shotty racking a shell.